pytorch/executorch/docs/source/compiler-custom-compiler-passes.md

 way where we execute each node and recreate the graph except with transformations specified.
-This allows us to preserve the IR Spec by ensuring that all nodes created while in the pass meet the IR Spec including ensuring that metadata such as stack trace, FakeTensor values, and torch.nn.Module heirarchy are preserved and updated depending on the transformations made.
+This allows us to preserve the IR Spec by ensuring that all nodes created while in the pass meet the IR Spec including ensuring that metadata such as stack trace, FakeTensor values, and torch.nn.Module hierarchy are preserved and updated depending on the transformations made.

 To implement this pass, we can create a subclass of